 How will student segregated fees be affected?

-A Student Affairs team, which includes members who are students, is examining the issue of segregated fees.
-Part of their work has involved a survey of UW-Waukesha and UW-Washington County students regarding their preferences.
+A Student Affairs team, which includes members who are students, is examining the issue of segregated fees at the three campuses.
+Part of their work has involved a survey of students in Waukesha and Washington County regarding their preferences.
 No decisions have been made yet.

 How will my tuition be affected?

 Tuition for the 2018-19 school year will remain unchanged.
 We know the two-year campuses are important access points for many students, and we are committed to keeping higher education affordable.